AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/starter-overview.md

 After you [accept your invitation and agree to the terms](../connect/establishing-connections.md#accept-invitation-sign-terms), log in to [Adobe Experience Cloud](https://experience.adobe.com/){target="_blank"} with your credentials.
 Before you can use Collaboration, your account must be granted the appropriate access and roles.

-Use this workflow to set up your Starter account and begin collaborating with your partner.
+Use this workflow to set up your [!DNL Starter] account and begin collaborating with your partner.

 ### Set up administrator access {#setup-admin-access}